waldemarhermann/ToDoApp/README.md

 – __Component Reusability and Composition:__ Designing the application in a modular way, allowing for the reuse and composition of components such as the task display and input sections.

 – __Lifecycle Management:__ Managing the lifecycle of a GUI application, including initializing the state, updating the UI in response to state changes, and performing cleanup actions like saving tasks to a file upon exiting.

+## Starting the Application

+The executable JAR file for the ToDoApp can be downloaded from the project's [Releases](https://github.com/YOUR_USERNAME/YOUR_REPOSITORY/releases) section.
+Look for the latest version `ToDoApp_v1.0.jar` to run the application locally.